 From Neon Glow to Liquid Flow, These Motion Trends Will Shape 2020

-To hone in on the most influential upcoming Motion Trends, we consulted top forecasters and the experts who curate Adobe Stock and Behance, we dug deep into search patterns and combed through Creative Cloud, and we traced the effects and topics that are making waves across brand ad campaigns, social media, documentary film, video games, and everywhere else design is in motion.
+To hone in on the most influential upcoming motion trends, we consulted top forecasters and the experts who curate Adobe Stock and Behance, we dug deep into search patterns and combed through Creative Cloud, and we traced the effects and topics that are making waves across brand ad campaigns, social media, documentary films, video games, and everywhere else design is in motion.

 Here are our four top Motion Trends to watch in 2020.